-Fully qualified domain name (FQDN), such as www.example.com, of the site that you want to secure with an ACM Certificate.
+Fully qualified domain name (FQDN), such as www.example.com, that you want to secure with an ACM certificate.
 Use an asterisk (*) to create a wildcard certificate that protects several sites in the same domain.
 For example, *.example.com protects www.example.com, site.example.com, and images.example.com.
 The first domain name you enter cannot exceed 63 octets, including periods.
 Each subsequent Subject Alternative Name (SAN), however, can be up to 253 octets in length.

 A cancellation token that can be used by other objects or threads to receive notice of cancellation.